Perfect-Pool/onchain-madness/documentation/OnchainMadnessFactory.md

 ### createOnchainMadness

-- Description: Creates a new OnchainMadness contract for a specific year using the clone pattern.
-Returns the address of the new contract.
+- Description: Creates a new OnchainMadness contract for a specific year using the clone pattern
 - Arguments:
     - `year`: `uint256` - The year of the tournament to create
+- Returns: `address` - The address of the newly created OnchainMadness contract
 - Modifiers:
     - `onlyExecutor`: Restricted to authorized executor